cpl/trinket/README.md

 * You looked over your choices and thought to yourself, "Wow, distributed computing sounds awesome!"?
 * You started working on your second lab for COMP28112?
 * Did you get tired with the server responding with **404**, **402**, **503**, **400**, Error 482: Somebody shot the server with a 12-gauge.
 Please contact your administrator?
+* You find the documentation/labscript old?

 If the answer to any of the above is YES, then you are in the right place!

-While the second lab for COMP28112 is one of my favourtie labs (because it attempts to recreate a real-world distributed system environment with all of it's flaws and annoyances), but having to test your bot on a server which can respond with an error code 10+ times in a row just because it wants to can get infurating really fast.
+While the second lab for COMP28112 is one of my favorite labs (because it attempts to recreate a real-world distributed system environment with all of it's flaws and annoyances), but having to test your bot on a server which can respond with an error code 10+ times in a row just because it wants to can get infuriating really fast.
 During my year, it wasn't that bad, I caught on early and developed my bot to handle *anything* you throw at it!

-But seeing the current second year students struggle with the server (to the point where they doubt the corectness of their programs) gave me the great idea of "reverse engineering"/mimicking the "protocol" as used by the course BUT with a few improvements.
+But seeing the current second year students struggle with the server (to the point where they doubt the correctness of their programs) gave me the great idea of "reverse engineering"/mimicking the "protocol" as used by the course BUT with a few improvements.

 ## Features